Holocaust Awareness Institute

 A member of the worldwide Association of Holocaust Organizations (AHO), the Institute also works closely with partners and institutions such as the Colorado Holocaust Educators and the United States Holocaust Memorial Museum (USHMM).

-With support from the Rose Community Foundation, HAI is creating the “Witness to History” website to support Colorado's newly legislated statewide education mandate for Holocaust and Genocide Studies in Colorado Public Schools (HB20-1336).
-The website will present interactive, narrative profiles of Holocaust survivors who made Colorado their home.
-Drawing on archival materials and first-hand testimony, the website will be mapped to existing lesson plans and the Colorado educational standards now in development under the new educational mandate.
+With support from the Rose Community Foundation, HAI has created the “Survival & Witness” website to support Colorado's newly legislated statewide education mandate for Holocaust and Genocide Studies in Colorado Public Schools (HB20-1336).
+The website presents interactive, narrative profiles of Holocaust survivors who made Colorado their home.
+Drawing on archival materials and first-hand testimony, the website is mapped to existing lesson plans and will be aligned with the Colorado educational standards now in development under the new educational mandate.